TEACHING BRITISH VALUES

 Promoting British Values at Morley Victoria Primary School

-The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
+The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.

 At Morley Victoria Primary we understand that the society we live in is diverse and therefore, our curriculum and life within school reflects this.
 For our pupils, we aim to continually weave the thread of social, cultural, moral and spiritual British values throughout day to day school life.
 Underpinning this are the values and understanding of democracy, law, liberty, respect, tolerance, tradition and heritage.
 The ‘Equality Act 2010’ protects all individuals from discrimination and it is the school's duty to ensure that all individuals have equal access and opportunity to all that is on offer.
 Funding, including that for pupils with special educational needs and disabilities (SEND) and disadvantaged pupils, is used to target inequalities, to ensure equality.